WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

 1. **Translate all Other `.md` Files:**
    - Proceed to translate the rest of the `.md` files, adhering to the guidelines above.

-2. Now after translating every other .md, you need to edit it's title name, do this for every other .md as well, with an example down below in Spanish
+2. Now after you have translated every other .md, you need to edit it's title name, do this for every other .md as well, with an example down below in Spanish

    **Edit `Markdown_filenames.plist`:**
    - Open `Markdown_filenames.plist`.
-   - **Only translate the `Maintainer Information` in this case.** Do not modify any other parameters to prevent Portal from malfunctioning.
-Do NOT change the key lines at all!
+   - **Only translate the `Maintainer Information` in this case.**

+   - Do not modify any other parameters to prevent Portal from malfunctioning.

+   - Do NOT change the key lines at all!

    - **Example:**
      ```xml
      <dict>